nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/marklogic.md

 ## Storage Restrictions

-Due to the nature of the MarkLogic storage, we use a transaction model equivalent to READ UNCOMMITTED, which means that a transaction may read data written but not yet committed by another transaction.
+Due to the nature of DBS, we use a transaction model equivalent to READ UNCOMMITTED, which means that a transaction may read data written but not yet committed by another transaction.

 Full-text configuration is disabled, you should use Elasticsearch with a suitable full-text configuration.